androide-osorio/funnel-sandbox/README.md

 ### Functional requirements

-I decided to solve this example by making sure the main acceptance criteria were met, which are:
+For the basic functionality of a previewer, I wanted to meet the following criteria:

 - [x] As a user, I want to be able to:
   - [x] Upload a funnel JSON file from local computer and generate a mobile preview of the funnel.